yichunzhao/demo-crawler4j/README.md

 # demo-crawler4j

-I want to figure out How we may extract expected information from web sites or pages programmatically?
+Some data may be not provided by APIs, but distributed among html pages; is it possible to extract and formulise them programmatically?

 ## What is Web Crawler